justinsu2019/justinsu2019.github.io/readme.md

-> **if you want to have some function you like up online, please let me know I'll see what I can do with it. [contact me for anything you need](https://justinsu2019.github.io/email/email_sender.html)**
+> **if you want to have some function you like up online, please let me know I'll see what I can do with it. [contact me](https://justinsu2019.github.io/email/email_sender.html)**

 # Justin's nest